lamida/hello-llvm/hello-dot/readme.md

 # LLVM opt dot* analyser

 In this folder we are generating different analyser viewer provided by LLVM.
 See gen-dot.sh to see how the graph is generated.
-We are using llvm-dot.c as the source file.

-Set the dot folder for all dot files and png images of the generated graph.
+In LLVM legacy opt, we are using the following arguments to trigger some visualization of the program.

 * --dot-callgraph         - Print call graph to 'dot' file
 * --dot-cfg               - Print CFG of function to 'dot' file